shawnarneygit/ai_machine_learning/bitcoin/README.md

 - https://github.com/jesusgraterol/binance-futures-dataset-builder

 #### Methodology
-Bitcoin price prediction will be approached from many different angles.
+Bitcoin price prediction was approached from many different angles.
+By exploring various regression models using supervised learning.
+And using gridsearchCV with cross validation of 5, to test various parameters for all the models being evaluated.
+And neg_mean_absolute_error and mean_absolute_error being used for model evaluation.

-*And includes:
+*And includes:*

-Data import and clean up from exchange api's and csv data sources.
+**Data Cleanup and Feature Selection**
+Data Import from CSV Data Sources and Exchange API's Data cleanup, including dropping duplicates and setting Null values to 0 Data aggregation of bitcoin minute data to daily data Data Feature Engineering columns
+Data is split into training and test splits, with 20% set aside for testing And Data is encoded with a standard scaler for model processing

+**Analysis includes**
-Variance-Covariance matrixes to determine correlations with features.
+Variance-Covariance matrixes to determine correlations with column features Cross Validation of 5 and neg_mean_absolute error and mean_absolute_error for model evaluation

-Time-series Forecasting.

-Model Explorations Include:
+**Models Evaluated Include**
-Sarimax
+- Sarimax
-GridSearchCV, Linear Regression, Ridge and Lasso Regression, Random Forest Regressor, Gradient Boosting Regressor, XGBoost Regressor
+- GridSearchCV for:

-Support Vector Regression Model.
+    - Support Vector Regression
+    - Linear Regression
+    - Ridge Regression
+    - Lasso Regression
+    - Random Forest Regressor
+    - Gradient Boosting Regressor
+    - XGBoost Regressor
+- Hyperband tuner for:

-Hyperband tuner, Long Short-Term Memory (LSTM) Model
+    - Long Short-Term Memory (LSTM) Model

 #### Results
 Predicting tomorrow's closing price of Bitcoin, for a daily time frame.